 If you ask the question to a consulting firm partner, the answer is never!
 (You just go from one engagement to the next on deeper or related issues.)
 All joking aside, you close the case under either of the following two conditions:

-2) The other situation is when you have enough information to answer the client's original question.
-The goal is to do the minimum level of analysis to have a 80%+ degree of confidence.
+2) The other situation is when you have enough information to answer the client’s original question.
+The goal is to do the minimum level of analysis to have an 80%+ degree of confidence.

 It helps immensely if you have a clear hypothesis, and are constantly working to disprove it… and when you can’t, your final hypothesis must logically be the conclusion.

 If you do not have a concrete (e.g., highly testable) hypothesis, then the tendency is to have an analysis that’s meandering with no point of focus that could legitimately go on and on forever… analyzing interesting, but ultimately, not that important issues.
 The key to avoiding this meandering (which a lot of CIBs do) is to have a hypothesis.
 It focuses on clarity.

 Related to this is setting up your problem structuring correctly upfront.

 So “X is my hypothesis.
 And X is true if the following three assertions are true: 1, 2, 3.”

 Then, you analyze and test each assertion; when you’ve proven those, you’re done.

 So, “YES, the client should acquire the target company for X, Y, and Z reasons.”
 Once you’ve proven x, y, or z (or have revised your hypothesis such that x, y, and z do support your final hypothesis), then you conclude.

 So maybe x, y, and z are “1) client can’t afford to not play in the fastest-growing market segment, 2) it’s cheaper to buy than to build, 3) if we don’t buy, a competitor will, and then we’re really in trouble….”
 I’m making this up, of course, and it’s not very MECE, but hopefully, you get the overall idea.